reubenkavalov/Diamond-Appraiser/README.md

 ### Question 1:

-How do different features of a diamond affe
+How do different features of the diamonds in our data influence the price?

 <img src="img/DiamondClarity.png"
      width="300" height="250"